Alberto Conti

-Alberto Conti (born September 27, 1966), is an astrophysicist and the Vice President and General Manager of the Civil Space Strategic Business Unit (SBU) at Ball Aerospace.
-He is one of the creators of the GoogleSky concept, of the idea of astronomical outreach at South by SouthWest 2013 and of the James Webb Space Telescope iBook.
+Alberto Conti (born September 27, 1966), is an astrophysicist and the Vice President for Strategic Operations at BAE Systems Inc. He is one of the creators of the GoogleSky concept, of the idea of astronomical outreach at South by SouthWest 2013 and of the James Webb Space Telescope iBook.
 He is also the Executive Producer of the Emmy Winning CNN Films The Hunt for Planet B.